9dots/9dots.io-pages/Oo4ZqNz.md

 5. Fold one into a very loose sphere and one into a very tight sphere.
 Ask, _is the density for these two sheets the same?
 Why or why not?_

 ## Elaborate - 10 minutes
-Students get 1 new piece of foil to start from scratch, this time only given 10 minutes to apply new knowlege
+Students get 1 new piece of foil to start from scratch, and have 10 minutes to apply new knowlege.

 ## Evaluate - 5 minutes
 Test using pennies!
 Who has the safest, most buoyant boat?